dynamsoft-docs/document-normalizer-docs/parameters/reference/region-predetection-modes.md

 ### RPM_MANUAL_SPECIFICATION

-Defines a region directly by specifying the coordinate.
+Defines the ROI directly by specifying the region coordinates.
 This mode has the following arguments for further customizing.

 - [FirstPoint](#firstpoint)
 - [FourthPoint](#fourthpoint)